Memory requests and limits on DX Cloud

 The Magnolia author instance for your production environment should have a memory limit and request between 10 - 12 gb.

-Using a magnoliaAuthor.setenv.memory.maxPercentage value of 60 (the default value) and a memory limit of 10 - 12 gb will result in a maximum heap for the Magnolia author JVM between 6gb - 7.2gb for the Magnolia author, sufficent to run Magnolia without excessive garbage collection in most circumstances.
+Using a magnoliaAuthor.setenv.memory.maxPercentage value of 60 (the default value) and a memory limit of 10 - 12 gb will result in a maximum heap for the Magnolia author JVM between 6gb - 7.2gb for the Magnolia author, sufficient to run Magnolia without excessive garbage collection in most circumstances.

 Best Practice Tip 3